Linear PDEs and eigenvalue problems corresponding to ergodic stochastic optimization problems on compact manifolds: Fixed current density

 \section{Fixed current density}

 In this section we approach the problem of minimizing the average cost, under the constraint that $J$ is fixed.
-In light of the remark just below~\eqref{eq:long_term_current_density}, it will be necessary to demand that $\delta J = 0$, otherwise we will not be able to obtain a solution.
-By~\eqref{eq:u_intermsof_J}, we may express $u$ in terms of $J$ and $\rho$ by $u = -f + \frac 1 {\rho} \left( J + \half d \rho \right)$.
+In light of the remark just below~\eqref{eq:long_term_current_density}, it will be necessary to demand that $\div J = 0$, otherwise we will not be able to obtain a solution.
+Hence in the remainder of this section let $J \in \mathfrak X(M)$ satisfying $\div J = 0$ be fixed.
+By~\eqref{eq:u_intermsof_J}, we may express $u$ in terms of $J$ and $\rho$ by $u = -b + \frac 1 {\rho} \left( J + \half \nabla \rho \right)$.
 Note that by Lemma~\ref{lem:fokker_planck_equivalence}, the Fokker-Planck equation~\eqref{eq:fokker_planck} is satisfied.
 This leads to the following problem.